Featuring: Jane SassamanPosts On: July 7, 2008

 Join in the fun as Alex, Ricky and award-winning fiber artist Sally Dutko overcome the challenges of working and creating a quilt using an unlikely combination of fabrics chosen by our "beloved" producers.
 Each person's work was veiled in secrecy and you will be as surprised as they were by the results.
 They will share tips and techniques used to meet the challenge.

 Featuring: Laura WasilowskiPosts On: August 4, 2008

-Watch Laura Wasilowski, textile artist, teacher, fabric dyer and "Dean of Corrections at The Chicago School of Fusing" as she explores the endless possibilities with fusible applique'quilts.
+Watch Laura Wasilowski, textile artist, teacher, fabric dyer and "Dean of Corrections at The Chicago School of Fusing" as she explores the endless possibilities with fusible appliqué quilts.
 Laura's whimsical style and keen sense of humor will have you sharpening your decorative blades in no time.
 Are you having trouble keeping your quilting projects organized?
-Let the Treasure chest discoveries help you to keep everything in its place.
+Let the TQS Treasure Chest discoveries help you to keep everything in its place.
 Also, Bob Purcell (Thread Guy) has a fun thread game to share with you.

 Featuring: Sue Garman / Merrily ParkerPosts On: August 18, 2008

-Sneak a peek into how our own Block of the Month designer, Sue Garman, is able to "set up" an entire applique block using quick and easy steps to save you valuable time.
-We guarantee it will be an "aha, that's how she does it" moment.
+Sneak a peek into how our own Block of the Month designer, Sue Garman, is able to "set up" an entire appliqué block using quick and easy steps to save you valuable time.
+We guarantee it will be an, "Aha, that's how she does it" moment.
 Wouldn't you love to play on a long-arm machine?
-Watch Merrily Parker, shop owner, teacher and prolific quilter as she teaches Alex to write her name on the smallest of the Gammill machines.
+Watch Merrily Parker, shop owner, teacher and prolific quilterl, as she teaches Alex to write her name on the smallest of the Gammill machines.
 Ricky also gives us a treat by showing how to create a totally new design by turning a traditional block on point.

 Featuring: Eleanor BurnsPosts On: September 1, 2008